Searching for catamaran sailing tips?

 A cruising catamaran is a boat based on the same principle but with larger hulls equipped with cabins and restrooms.
 On the bridge, between large hulls is a closed structure, used for a galley, salon and living area.

 Catamarans are much more spacious and more stable than a sailing boat.
-Because of their two hulls they do not heel so much while sailing, movement around the boat is much easier, that is why people often consider catamarans easier to sail than
+Because of their two hulls they do not heel so much while sailing, movement around the boat is much easier, that is why people often consider catamarans easier to sail than monohulls.
+This is the main reason why are catamaran charters becoming a better option than sailboat rentals for many.

-Two engines, one in each hull, make maneuvering with a catamaran “a piece of cake”.
+Two engines, one in each hull, make maneuvering with a catamarana piece of cake”.

 For people looking for sailing or living on the water with maximum comfort, or for maximum relaxation while chartering, a catamaran is probably the best choice.